Louisiana DUI Laws, Limits, and Penalties

 First offense:

-- Show proof of financial responsibility for 3 years after the date of conviction
+• Show proof of financial responsibility for three years after the date of conviction

 Second offense:

-- Show proof of financial responsibility for 3 years after the date of conviction
+• Show proof of financial responsibility for three years after the date of conviction

 Third offense:

-- Proof of financial responsibility for 3 years after the date of conviction
+• Proof of financial responsibility for three years after the date of conviction

 Ignition Interlock Device

-If you receive several DWI’s and DUI’s and refuse to take a chemical test, you will be required to have an Ignition Interlock Device (IID) installed on your vehicle.
-An IID is an instrument that measures your BAC in which you have to blow into a small tube before you start your car.
+If you receive several DWIs and DUIs and refuse to take a chemical test, you will be required to have an Ignition Interlock Device (IID) installed on your vehicle.
+An IID is an instrument that measures your BAC, which you must blow into a small tube before starting your car.
 If your alcohol measurements are unlawful, the device will not begin to your ignition.
-If you ever need an IID in Louisiana, you will be solely responsible for the installation and maintenance of the device.
+If you ever need an IID in Louisiana, you will be solely responsible for installing and maintaining the device.